Meeting and surpassing all audience expectations every day.

 An amendment to defund and deal with sanctuary cities is being blocked.

-And in exchange, the Republicans are being told, well, you can vote to repeal Obamacare again.
+And in exchange, the Republicans are being told, well, you can vote to repeal Obamacare again as though that's somehow going to mollify people and vote to defund Obamacare.

-Been there done that the last how many years?
+Been there, done that the last how many years?

 It's insulting.